 • • •

 Every day, I was up to no good.
 If we were not hanging out, drinking alcohol, or smoking weed, we were looking for people to rob to support our habits or rivals to fight.
 The gang suited me well because it was a unit that allowed my anger to dictate my actions.
-Whoever was willing to do all kinds of things for the gang was considered “down for
+Whoever was willing to do all kinds of things for the gang was considered “down for the hood”.